Frequently Asked Questions (FAQs)

 How will my child learn to read and write in English if my child attends KinderHaus?

 To gain phonological and phonemic awareness, KinderHaus teachers teach a synthetic and analytic reading and writing approach (synthetischer & analytischer Schriftspracherwerb) to ensure children understand how to decode words.
 This approach to literacy skills gives children the tools becoming a successful reader and writer, no matter the language.
+They will have the underlying understanding that letters represent sounds and that you synthesize them to words.

 What if my child has a food allergy?

 KinderHaus has had experience with all types of food allergies.
 We ask that parents make the teachers aware of the allergy at the beginning of the school year and discuss necessary precautions.
+Every child with a food allergy has an additional required form as party of the Family Documents.

 3. Tours (Optional)